Andy Russell (singer): Records

 Russell had two more hits that same year: "What a Diff'rence a Day Made", original title "Cuando vuelva a tu lado" (When I Return to You), music and Spanish lyric by Mexican composer María Grever with English lyric by American lyricist Stanley Adams and backed by the Paul Weston Orchestra.
 It entered the charts on October 21, 1944, peaked at #14, and stayed on the charts for 8 weeks.

-His other hit was "I Dream of You," composed by Edna Osser with lyrics by Marjorie Goetschius, and accompanied by the Paul Weston Orchestra.
+His other hit was "I Dream of You", composed by Edna Osser with lyrics by Marjorie Goetschius, and accompanied by the Paul Weston Orchestra.
 It entered the charts on December 30, 1944, peaked at #5, and stayed on the charts for 5 weeks.
-It was b/w "Magic Is the Moonlight," another composition by Maria Grever [whose original Spanish title was "Te Quiero, Dijiste (Muñequita Linda)"], with English lyric by Charles Pasquale, backed by the Paul Weston Orchestra, and featured in the MGM musical film Bathing Beauty.
+It was b/w "Magic Is the Moonlight", another composition by Maria Grever [whose original Spanish title was "Te Quiero, Dijiste (Muñequita Linda)"], with English lyric by Charles Pasquale, backed by the Paul Weston Orchestra, and featured in the MGM musical film Bathing Beauty.

 Previously, Grever had felt the appeal of her compositions were limited due to their musical complexity with lyrics written in Spanish.
-She thus sought out Russell, a popular vocalist, during his personal appearances at the Paramount Theater in New York, hoping to convince him to sing her music in English, since she considered him to be the top crooner of the period, above even Bing Crosby and Perry Como.
+She thus sought out Russell, a popular vocalist, during his personal appearances at the Paramount Theater in New York, hoping to convince him to sing her music in English, since she considered him to be the top crooner of the period.
 Their successful collaboration and Russell's dynamic interpretations led to her works finally achieving the personal, commercial and international recognition that had eluded her, to some extent, in the United States and in her native Mexico.

-1944 was a banner year for Russell.
-Such success was unprecedented for a "kid from East Los Angeles", albeit a very talented, hard-working, and cocky kid.
-He was a part of the era when popular singers, or crooners, were beginning to take the spotlight away from the bands.
-Crooners such as himself, Bing Crosby, Frank Sinatra, Dick Haymes and Perry Como each had his own unique style.